Active Serial Killers In The U.s. 2024

 • Allocate resources to cold case units and provide them with the tools and expertise needed to solve long-unsolved crimes.

-• Utilize DNA technology and genetic genealogy to identify suspects in cold cases where traditional investigative methods have failed.
+• make use of DNA technology and genetic genealogy to identify suspects in cold cases where traditional investigative methods have failed.

 • Collaborate with forensic genealogists and other experts to build family trees and trace potential suspects.